 The Compensation Committee has certain duties and powers as described in its charter.
-The Compensation Committee is currently composed of the three non-employee Directors named at the end of this report, each of whom is independent as defined by the listing standards of The NASDAQ Global Select Market.
+The Compensation Committee is currently composed of the three Non-Employee Directors named at the end of this report, each of whom is independent as defined by the listing standards of the New York Stock Exchange.